British Army during the Second World War: 1939–1940

-The German Army invaded in the West on 10 May 1940, by that time BEF consisted of 10 divisions, a tank brigade and a detachment of 500 aircraft from the RAF.
+The German Army invaded in the West on 10 May 1940.
+By that time the BEF consisted of 10 divisions, a tank brigade and a detachment of 500 aircraft from the RAF.
 During the Battle of France the speed of the German advance pushed them back, and after a brief armoured counterattack by the 5th and 50th Divisions, plus 74 tanks from the 1st Army Tank Brigade at Arras on 21 May, most of the BEF withdrew to Dunkirk.

-The evacuation began on 26 May, and over 330,000 British and French troops were withdrawn by 4 June.
+Evacuation from Dunkirk began on 26 May, with over 330,000 British and French troops withdrawn by 4 June.
 A further 220,000 were evacuated from other French ports.
 The majority of the BEF was saved, but had to leave much of its equipment behind.
-The BEF sustained around 68,000 casualties.
-This included around 40,000 who were taken prisoner, including most of the 51st (Highland) Infantry Division.

-However, the British Army's first encounter with the Germans during the Second World War had been in the Norwegian Campaign, following the German invasion on 9 April 1940.
+The BEF sustained around 68,000 casualties, which included around 40,000 who were taken prisoner, including most of the 51st (Highland) Infantry Division.
+France, however, was not the British Army's first encounter with the Germans during the Second World War; that had been in the Norwegian Campaign, following the German invasion on 9 April 1940.
 The British had responded by sending troops, consisting mainly of Territorials of the 146th and 148th Infantry Brigades of the 49th (West Riding) Infantry Division (originally intended to be sent to France), along with regulars of the 15th Infantry Brigade (detached from the 5th Division in France) and the 24th Guards Brigade, to Åndalsnes, Namsos, and Narvik.
-After the German invasion of the Low Countries the following month, the British government's attention was diverted and the British force had to be evacuated on 8 June.

-The occupation of Norway led to a possible German presence in Iceland, this along with the island's strategic importance, alarmed the British.
+After the German invasion of the Low Countries the following month, with British military resources in Norway unable to be supported, the British troops in Norway had to be evacuated on 8 June.
+The occupation of Norway led to a possible German presence in Iceland.
+This, along with the island's strategic importance, alarmed the British.
 On 10 May 1940, British troops carried out the invasion of Iceland "to insure the security of Iceland against a German invasion".
-The initial force of Royal Marines was replaced on 17 May, by the 147th Infantry Brigade, followed by most of the rest of the 49th (West Riding) Infantry Division.
+An initial force of Royal Marines was replaced on 17 May by the 147th Infantry Brigade, followed by most of the rest of the 49th (West Riding) Infantry Division.

-After Italy declared war in June 1940, the British forces in Somaliland were put under the command of Arthur Reginald Chater, of the Somaliland Camel Corps.
-At the start of August, Chater had about 4,000 soldiers from the Somaliland Camel Corps, 2nd (Nyasaland) Battalion, King's African Rifles (KAR), 1st Battalion, Northern Rhodesia Regiment, 3rd Battalion, 15th Punjab Regiment, 1st Battalion, 2nd Punjab Regiment, 1st Battalion, 2nd Punjab Regiment and 2nd Battalion, Black Watch (Royal Highland Regiment).

-The East African campaign started in August 1940, when the Italians attacked British Somaliland.
+In operations happening elsewhere at this time, after Italy declared war in June 1940, British forces in Somaliland were put under the command of Arthur Reginald Chater, of the Somaliland Camel Corps.
+At the start of August, Chater had about 4,000 soldiers from the Somaliland Camel Corps, 2nd (Nyasaland) Battalion, King's African Rifles (KAR), 1st Battalion, Northern Rhodesia Regiment, 3rd Battalion, 15th Punjab Regiment, 1st Battalion, 2nd Punjab Regiment, 1st Battalion, 2nd Punjab Regiment and 2nd Battalion, Black Watch (Royal Highland Regiment).The East African campaign started in August 1940, when the Italians attacked British Somaliland.
 The British were defeated after a brief campaign when faced with the Italian force of 23 colonial battalions in five brigades.
-The British Official History of events, records the total British casualties were 260 and Italian losses were estimated at 2,052.
+The British Official History records total British casualties were 260 and Italian losses were estimated at 2,052.